Two hedge funds say no material Greek debt holdings

+June 13 Unione Di Banche Italiane Spa's supervisory board chairman Andrea Moltrasio

-LONDON Hedge funds Och-Ziff Capital Management (OZM.N) and York Capital Management said they do not have a material investment in Greek sovereign debt, and have not been involved in negotiations to restructure the country's debt.
+LONDON Jan 19 Hedge funds Och-Ziff Capital Management and York Capital Management said they do not have a material investment in Greek sovereign debt, and have not been involved in negotiations to restucture the country's debt.

 "York's holdings in Greek Government bonds have never been of any material size, and York has never been involved in negotiations surrounding the exchange offer and has no intent to do so," York, a New York-based fund, said in a statement.